Josetoanto/Josetoanto/README.md

   <tr>
     <td width="55%" valign="top">

-### 🧑‍💼 Perfil Profesional
+### 🧑‍💼 Professional Profile

-Desarrollador de software con experiencia construyendo productos digitales completos — desde la pantalla que ve el usuario hasta el servidor que lo soporta.
+Software developer with experience building complete digital products — from the screen the user sees to the server that supports it.

-He liderado proyectos para empresas locales, instituciones educativas y clientes privados, entregando soluciones que **reducen trabajo manual, automatizan procesos y escalan sin fricciones técnicas**.
+I have led projects for local companies, educational institutions, and private clients, delivering solutions that **reduce manual work, automate processes, and scale without technical friction**.

-Además de programar, sé cómo hablar con los tomadores de decisiones: traduzco requerimientos de negocio en arquitecturas funcionales.
-He fundado **6 negocios en distintos sectores**, lo que me da una perspectiva de producto y mercado que la mayoría de los desarrolladores no tienen.
+Beyond coding, I know how to communicate with decision-makers: I translate business requirements into functional architectures.
+I have founded **6 businesses in different sectors**, giving me a product and market perspective that most developers don’t have.

-- 🔭 Freelance en automatización e integración de IA
+- 🔭 Freelance in automation and AI integration
-- 🌱 Siempre explorando nuevas tecnologías cloud y mobile
+- 🌱 Always exploring new cloud and mobile technologies
-- 🎯 Construyo soluciones reales, no solo código
+- 🎯 I build real solutions, not just code
-- 💬 Pregúntame sobre Android, FastAPI, OpenCV o WhatsApp API
+- 💬 Ask me about Android, FastAPI, OpenCV, or WhatsApp API

     </td>
     <td width="45%" valign="top" align="center">

-### 🛠️ Stack Tecnológico
+### 🛠️ Tech Stack

 #### 📱 Mobile
 ![Kotlin](https://img.shields.io/badge/Kotlin-7F52FF?style=flat-square&logo=kotlin&logoColor=white)